Richapatel3/RichaPatel_Web/readme.md

 Purpose:
-NU MOVES aims to alleviate the hassle Northeastern University students face every year while moving in and out of their accommodation.
-It provides a safe and reliable platform for a close-knit community of Northeastern Unioversity students to buy, sell & rent stuff among themselves.
+Thrift Safari aims to alleviate the hassle people face every year while moving in and out of their accommodation.
+It provides a safe and reliable platform for a close-knit community of people to buy, sell & rent stuff among themselves.

 Bootstrap Components: